 Eye allergies, also called ocular allergies or allergic conjunctivitis, affect one in five Americans.
 Though the symptoms they cause can be annoying -- not to mention unbecoming -- they pose little threat to eyesight other than temporary blurriness.
 But red, itchy, burning, and puffy eyes can be caused also by infections and other conditions that do threaten eyesight.
 So, it's smart to see your doctor if eye symptoms don't get better with self-help strategies or over-the-counter allergy remedies.

 Like all allergies, eye allergies are caused by a glitch in the body’s immune system.
 The trouble starts when the conjunctiva (the mucous membrane that lines the eyelids and covers the whites of the eyes) comes into contact with something that, while actually harmless, is seen as a threat.
 In a mistaken attempt to fight off the threat, the immune system makes antibodies that cause your eyes to release histamine and other substances.
 That, in turn, makes eyes red, itchy, and watery.
+The most characteristic symptom of eye allergy is itching.
 Eye allergy symptoms can happen alone or along with nasal allergy symptoms.